 In that the doctoral student is visible to the audience and examining committee, the doctoral student concerned can be identified with certainty.

 How do we check that there is no cheating?

 To check that there is no cheating, e.g. that another person out of shot is helping with answers, it is appropriate for at least one person representing the University as organiser of the examination to be physically present at the same place as the doctoral student.
 This role could be filled by the person appointed as chair of the thesis defence.

 How do we provide copies of the thesis?

 At the time of the notification of the thesis defence, the doctoral thesis is to be available at the University so that it is possible to review the thesis at the thesis defence.
-Copies of the thesis are to be available at the same venue where the video conference will be held at least three weeks before the scheduled date of the thesis defence.
+Copies of the doctoral thesis are made available at Lund University Library and searchable in Lund University’s LUCRIS research portal for at least three weeks before the date set for the public defence of the thesis.

 If you have questions about the corona crisis, you as an employee should first and foremost contact your line manager.